 This is the main symptom.
-You lose weight by avoiding fattening foods or even any foods.
-People with anorexia limit the amount they eat and drink, in order to control how their body looks.
+People with anorexia lose weight by avoiding fattening foods or even any foods.
+If you have anorexia, you limit the amount you eat and drink, in order to control how your body looks.
 You may often pretend to other people that you are eating far more than you actually are.
 You may be using other ways of staying thin such as exercising too much.
-You may also have made yourself vomit, take laxatives, or even take appetite suppressant medicines or 'water' tablets (diuretics).
+You may also have made yourself be sick (vomit), take laxatives, or even take appetite suppressant medicines or 'water' tablets (diuretics).

 With anorexia, you feel very in control of your body weight and shape.
 However, with time, anorexia can take control of you.
 After some time it can become very difficult to make healthy, normal choices about the amount and types of food you eat.

 People with anorexia think that they are fat when they are actually very thin.
 Although other people see you as thin or underweight, it is very difficult for you to see this if you have anorexia.
 You are likely to have a severe dread (like a phobia) of gaining weight.
 People with anorexia will do their utmost to avoid putting on weight.

 Studies show that if you are anorexic, what you see when you look at yourself in the mirror is different to what other people see.
 If you were asked to draw, or match a computer image of what you think you look like, you may think you are bigger than you really are.

 It is common for people with anorexia to: